2235 Record Systems [R-07.2015]PALM — MONITORING SYSTEMS

 The Patent Application Locating and Monitoring (PALM) system is used to support the reexamination process.
 The sections below delineate PALM related activities.

 - (A) Reexamination File Data on PALM — The routine PALM retrieval transactions are used to obtain data on reexamination files.
-From the USPTO Intranet site http://ptoweb/ptointranet/index.htm, Office staff can click on “PALM” and then “General Information” which opens the PALM INTRANET General Information Display.
+From the USPTO intranet site, Office staff can click on “PALM” and then “General Information” which opens the PALM INTRANET General Information Display.
 From here, enter the patent number in the box labeled Patent #.
 Then click on “Search” and when the “Patent Number Information” appears, click on “Continuity Data” to obtain the reexamination number.

 - (B) Reexamination e-File — The papers of a reexamination proceeding may be viewed on IFW.
 PALM provides information for the reexamination proceeding as to the patent owner and requester, contents, status, and related Office proceedings (applications, patents and reexamination proceedings).
 Some of the data entry for reexamination in PALM is different from that of a regular patent application.
-There are also differences in the status codes – all reexamination proceedings have status codes in the “400” range (there are some in the “800” range for some inter partes documents and actions), while patent applications have status codes ranging from “020” to over “100.”
+There are also differences in the status codes – all reexamination proceedings generally have status codes in the “400” range (there are some in the “800” range for some inter partes documents and actions).

-are reported as well as owner’s responses thereto.
-The Central Reexamination
+examiner’s actions is reported as well as owner’s responses thereto.
+The Central

-Unit is responsible for reporting these events using the reexamination icon and
+Reexamination Unit is responsible for reporting these events by, e.g., using the

-window initiated in the PALM EXPO program.
-The events that will be reported are
+reexamination icon and window initiated in the PALM EXPO program.
+Examples of the

 - (1) Determination Mailed — Denial of request for reexamination.